-When a divorce proceeding has completed and the Family Part of the New Jersey Superior Court has issued a judgment of divorce, the case is considered closed.
+When a divorce proceeding has been completed and the Family Part of the New Jersey Superior Court has issued a divorce judgment, the case is considered closed.

 These cases, called “dissolution cases,” are then archived.
-Dissolution documents for each New Jersey county are archived in each county’s County Clerk’s office of each county for a period of many years, at which time the documents are transferred to the Superior Court of New Jersey Records Center.
+Dissolution documents for each New Jersey county are archived in each county’s County Clerk’s office of each county for a period of many years.
+At this time, the documents are transferred to the Superior Court of New Jersey Records Center.
 The Dissolution Files Inventory houses records on a county by county basis, and each county differs in the most recent year for which data is archived.
 For example, the most recent year for which there are archived dissolution cases at the Superior Court of New Jersey Records Center for Camden County is 2014, while Essex County’s most recent archives are divorce cases closed in 2011.
 More recent dissolution case data is housed at the county’s Superior Court facility.

 Divorce Records are Public Documents

-All information in court documents pertaining to divorce become public record upon completion.
+All information in court documents on divorce become public record upon completion.
 The New Jersey Open Public Records Act P.L.
-2001, c 404 states that members of the public are entitled to records deemed public, and the Act outlines the procedure for accessing such public documents.
+2001, c 404 states that public members are entitled to records deemed public, and the Act outlines the procedure for accessing such public documents.
 As such, information regarding the parties involved and the process can be accessed by uninvolved third parties.
-However, given the deeply personal nature of the data addressed in a divorce proceeding – such as financial records, testimonies regarding personal matters, and even information pertaining to children of the divorce – information from divorce documents are much more difficult to obtain than other public records.
+However, given the deeply personal nature of the data addressed in a divorce proceeding – such as financial records, testimonies regarding personal matters, and even information about children of the divorce – information from divorce documents are much more difficult to obtain than other public records.

-Despite the fact that all court divorce documents are available to the public upon the termination of the case, some information can be redacted.
-According to the New Jersey Open Public Records Act section 47:1A-5, personal security information such as social security number, phone number, credit card number, driver’s license number, and the identity of minors and domestic abuse victims is redacted before being released to the public.
-Sealing a record, preventing it from public dissemination, requires the agreement of both parties and is a much more difficult task to have the court approve than redacting specific parts.
+Even though all court divorce documents are available to the public upon the case’s termination, some information can be redacted.
+According to the New Jersey Open Public Records Act section 47:1A-5, personal security information such as social security number, phone number, credit card number, driver’s license number, and minors and domestic abuse victims’ identity is redacted before being released to the public.
+Sealing a record, preventing it from public dissemination, requires both parties’ agreement and is a much more difficult task to have the court approve than redacting specific parts.

 What types of public records are contained in dissolution files?

-There are a number of types of documents that divorce case archives include.
+There are several types of documents that divorce case archives include.
 The most read6ily available document is the divorce certificate.
 This document plainly states that the divorce was finalized by the Family Part of a New Jersey county Superior Court.
-Because they are a straightforward proof of divorce and required in order for a person to legally change their last name or file a new marriage certificate, a divorce certificate is quite simple for the couple to obtain, and still easier for a third party to obtain than some other documents involved in the legal separation.
+Because they are straightforward proof of divorce and required for a person to legally change their last name or file a new marriage certificate, a divorce certificate is quite simple for the couple to obtain and still easier for a third party to obtain than some other documents involved in the legal separation.
 A third party attempting to attain a divorce certificate may be charged a fee.

-A divorce decree is a much more extensive record of the finalized divorce than the divorce certificate.
-The decree includes such specifics as to the location of the divorce, as well as specifics such as the official judgment and agreements settling the case.
-This means information like the allocation of assets such as properties, alimony agreements, child custody arrangements, and even scheduling details.
+A divorce decree is a much more extensive record of the finalized divorce than a divorce certificate.
+The decree includes such specifics as to the location of the divorce and specifics such as the official judgment and agreements settling the case.
+This means information like allocating assets such as properties, alimony agreements, child custody arrangements, and even scheduling details.
 The Superior Court of New Jersey Records Center is responsible for keeping track of and distributing these records as it sees fit.

 Finally, the most extensively informative documents that can be obtained are the complete New Jersey divorce records.
-In addition to the information disclosed in the certificate and decree, the divorce records contain all such finalized information as well as transcripts and documents generated and submitted throughout the entire course of the divorce proceeding.
-The complete divorce records are provided to each spouse upon closure of the dissolution case; however, for any third party to access such records, they must submit an application and pay a fee.
+In addition to the information disclosed in the certificate and decree, the divorce records contain all such finalized information and transcripts and documents generated and submitted throughout the entire course of the divorce proceeding.
+The complete divorce records are provided to each spouse upon closure of the dissolution case; however, they must apply and pay a fee for any third party to access such records.

 Contact a Wall NJ Divorce Attorney Today